FeeFighters/samurai-client-ruby/README.markdown

 Samurai
 =======

-If you are an online merchant and using samurai.feefighers.com, this gem will make your life easy.
-Integrate with the samuari.feefighters.com portal and process transactions.
+If you are an online merchant and using FeeFighters' Samurai gateway, this gem will make your life easy.
+Integrate with the http://feefighters.com/samurai portal and process transactions.